rossetti/RossettiArenaBook/docs/02-Chapter2.md

   Table: (\#tab:PresData) Prescription related data
 :::

-For illustrative purposes, current number of customers having 1, 2, or 3 prescriptions in system is needed within the animation of the model.
+For illustrative purposes, the current number of customers having 1, 2, or 3 prescriptions in system is needed within the animation of the model.
 In addition, the total number of prescriptions in the system should also be displayed.
 Statistics should be collected on the average number of